dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 multiple adjacent acronyms.
 Given the name `HTTPSFTPConnection`, there's no way to tell if that's an HTTPS FTP connection or an HTTP SFTP one.

 To avoid this, acronyms are capitalized like regular words, except for two-letter ones.

 <div class="good">
 {% prettify dart %}
 HttpConnection
 uiHandler
 IOStream
-xmlHttpRequest
+HttpRequest
 ID
 id
 {% endprettify %}